dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1948: Homosexuality should be accepted as identity.
+### T1948: Homosexuality is an inherent part of identity and should be respected.

 |Support|
 |---|